The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities

-Theorem \ref{thm.semicont1} and its corollaries say that over the spectrum of a PID the the delta invariant of the generic fiber $X_\eta$ is minimal among all fibers $X_s, s\in f(X)$.
-It does not say, however, that the delta invariant of a special fiber $X_s$ is bigger or equal than the delta invariant of the fibers $X_t$ over closed points $t$ in a neighbourhood of $s$, except $(\ol{X^{>1}})_t$ is normal for $t\neq s$.
-By Example \ref{ex.nnormal2} the equality in Theorem \ref{thm.semicont1} (2) does not hold in positive characteristic (nevertheless, semicontinuity may hold in general but we do not know this).
-For characterisitc 0 see section \ref{sec.4}.
+Theorem \ref{thm.semicont1} and its corollaries say that over the spectrum of a PID the delta invariant of the generic fiber $X_\eta$ is minimal among all fibers $X_s, s\in f(X)$.
+It does not say, however, that the delta invariant of a special fiber $X_s$ is bigger or equal than the delta invariant of the fibers $X_t$ over closed points $t$ in a neighbourhood of $s$, except if $(\ol{X^{>1}})_t$ is normal for $t\neq s$.
+By Example \ref{ex.nnormal2} this may not be true and the equality in Theorem \ref{thm.semicont1} (2) does not hold in positive characteristic (nevertheless, semicontinuity may hold in general but we do not know this).
+For characteristic 0 see Theorem \ref{thm.char0}, Section \ref{sec.4}.